- The Winery

-Monte De Oro’s wines are made under an exclusive custom crush, wine-making relationship with Leonesse Cellers and its sister company, Temecula Valley Winery Management.
-Tim Kramer, Monte De Oro’s primary supervising winemaker, works closely with one of Monte De Oro’s managing members and the winery’s Napa Valley wine consultant in the cultivation of unique and quality wines.
-The three-way partnership has resulted in several award-winning wines from Monte De Oro’s 2006 vintage, with more anticipated from the 2007 vintage.
+Monte De Oro’s wines are made under an exclusive custom crush, winemaking relationship with Temecula Valley Winery Management.
+Tim Kramer, Monte De Oro’s primary supervising winemaker, works closely with Monte De Oro’s managing member and the winery’s Napa Valley wine consultant in the cultivation of unique and quality wines.
+This three-way winemaking partnership has resulted in several award-winning wines from Monte De Oro’s 2006 and 2007 vintages.

 Giving Special Attention to Our Grapes